 How do I transfer my Skin Care Specialist licence to New Jersey?

-Generally, if your home state’s requirements were similar (or surpassed) New Jersey’s requirements, you won’t have to take the exam.
-However, if your state did not require a practical exam, you will be required to take the exams.
+The State Board will review your certification to determine if you qualify for an endorsement or if you need to take additional exams.
+Generally, if your home state’s requirements are similar to or exceed New Jersey’s requirements, you may not need to take the exams.
+If your state did not require a practical exam, you will need to take the exams.

 How do I get my Skin Care Specialist license in New Jersey?

-Once you pass both of the exams, you’ll get your Skin Care Specialist license in the mail!
+After passing both exams, you’ll receive your Skin Care Specialist license by mail.

 How do I renew my Skin Care Specialist license in New Jersey?